 Off-Peak Timing:

-- Avoid summer months (peak moving season)
+- Avoid summer months (June-August is peak moving season)

 - Schedule mid-week pickups and deliveries

-- Be flexible with delivery windows
+- Be flexible with delivery windows for the best rates

 - Consider off-season rates (November-March)